Current as of: May, 15, 2018 – 21:20 CEST

 by Nando de FREITAS (expertise)

-Conferences, Workshops and Courses related to Machine Learning for Health Care
+Conferences, Workshops and Courses related to Machine Learning and with health among the application topics

 - NIPS 2015, Workshop on Machine Learning in Healthcare, Montreal (CA)